Chipdelmal/MoNeT/docs/index.md

 ## [Tools for Fighting Malaria and Other Mosquito Borne Diseases](./ToolsCollaboration.html)

 This workflow was created to facilitate the creation of tools to be used as part of the [*MGDrivE*](https://marshalllab.github.io/MGDrivE/) project.
-It represents the collaboration betwenn UC, Berkeley and Tecnológico de Monterrey in an effort to get undergraduate students involved in mosquito-borne diseases research projects.
+It represents the collaboration between UC, Berkeley and Tecnológico de Monterrey in an effort to get undergraduate students involved in mosquito-borne diseases research projects.

 <img src="./media/stillFlow.png" width="100%" align="middle">